 Maximum page-size setting in Google Mail.

-Many email programs have similar settings: they control how many messages are listed at once before you have to click to see the next page.
-When you’re dealing with a lot of messages, it’s nice to be able to have as many on the screen as possible at a time.
+Many email programs have similar settings: they control how many messages they list at once before you have to click to see the next page.
+When you're dealing with a lot of messages, it's nice to have as many on the screen as possible at a time.

-Check your email program or service to see if that setting is available, and consider setting it to something large.
-We’ll see in a moment why that’s handy.
+Check your email program or service to see if such a setting is available and consider setting it to something large -- perhaps as large as possible.
+While it can mean slower displays of longer lists, we'll see in a moment why that's handy.
+(And you can always reset it after you're done.)

 Multiple-selection techniques

 • Click.
-When you click on an item, any other item in that list or set is de-selected, and the item you’ve clicked on becomes the only item selected.
+When you click on an item, any other item in that list or set is de-selected (or un-selected, if you prefer), and the item you've clicked on becomes the only item selected.

 Single Selection

 • CTRL-click.
-When you control-click an item, that item is added to the set of currently-selected items.
-In other words, any items previously selected remain selected in addition to what you just CTRL-clicked on.
-(If you CTRL-click on an item that is already selected, it is removed from the selection set without affecting the rest of the selection.
-So if you CTRL-click on an item mistakenly, you don’t have to start all over; just CTRL-click on it again, and it’s deselected.)
+Control-clicking an item adds that item to the set of currently selected items.
+Any items previously selected remain selected, plus what you just CTRL-clicked on.
+CTRL-clicking a selected item again removes it from the selection set without affecting the rest of the selection.

 Multiple Selection

 • SHIFT-click.
-When you shift-click an item, all items from the item currently selected to the item that you click on are selected.
-The result is that the first item you click on, and all items in between, are selected.
+Shift-clicking item selects all items from the item currently selected to the item that you click.
+The result is that the previously selected item -- the item you shift-clicked on -- and the range of all items in between are selected.

 Range Selection